-Tenancy is an Oracle Cloud Account given to you when you register for Oracle Public Cloud (OCI).
+The tenancy is an Oracle Cloud Account given to you when you register for Oracle Public Cloud (OCI).

 - You can restrict access to Cloud Users based on Compartment so create DEV Compartment and servers, network in Dev Compartment only.

-- Resource can span across multiple compartments
+- A resource can span across multiple compartments

 - Compartments are global in scope meaning they can span across Regions